Universal thermodynamics of an SU($N$) Fermi-Hubbard Model

 with fitting parameters $c_k$, $\Delta$, and $E(0)$.
-The number of parameters $c_k$, $M$, is chosen to be around 6-12 (slightly less than one-third of the data points to be fit).
+The number of parameters $c_k$, $M$, is chosen to be around 6-12 (slightly less than one-third of the data points to be fit), which is similar to Refs.~\cite{Paiva2001,McMahan1998}.
 We smooth the 10 lowest temperature data points using a moving average with a 3-point window fitted with a local first order polynomial (Savitzky–Golay filter).
 Then the data is fit with Eq.~(\ref{eq::E_fit}), by choosing the fitting parameters that minimize

 where $N_p$ is the number of data points, and $E_n$ is the DQMC energy at $T_n$.
 The first term ensures a good fit of the data, while the second term regularizes the fit and ensures that $S\to 0$ as $T\to 0$ by enforcing the constraint $S_\infty = \int_{0}^{\infty} \frac{C(T')}{T'}dT' = \sum_{k=1}^M \frac{c_k}{k \Delta}$~\bibnote{An equal weight on regularization and fitting terms is enough to ensure that $S\to 0$ as $T\to 0$ with an error $\lesssim 10^{-2}$ for all $N$ and $U/t$.}.
 A similar procedure is used to obtain fits for the number of on-site pairs and the kinetic energy: Each dataset is fit using the same form as Eq.~(\ref{eq::E_fit}), subject to the constraint that the derivative of their sum obeys the specific heat sum rule.